 Whether you’re a local food chain with a few locations across a state or an enterprise business spanning the entire country, you will want to ensure each individual business location gets the attention it needs to be successful in a local search.

 What is Local SEO?

 Local SEO is the practice of using techniques that will help your website rank when people are searching for your product or service within a specific locality.
 The ultimate goal of local SEO strategies is to rank better for a local audience rather than a global one.

 We have a comprehensive guide to dominating your local search results if you want tactical steps to take to expand your visibility in your market – if you have a single location.

-Using these strategies will improve your online rankings in search engine result pages (SERPs) and increase the likelihood that your intended audience will find your location.
+Using these strategies will improve your online rankings in search engine results pages (SERPs) and increase the likelihood that your intended audience will find your local listing.

 Why Does Local SEO Matter?

 According to Hubspot, half of consumers who search for a local store via their smartphone visit that store within a day.
 That’s a fact that can have an immediate impact on any business, regardless of the industry.

 For brick and mortar locations, local SEO is necessary in today’s digital world if you are interested in customers finding you online.

 Google uses many factors to determine local search results.
 While it is almost impossible to know exactly how the algorithm works, one thing you can bet on is that Google is getting smarter and faster at serving up the best possible results for its users.